gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Setting the `Content-Security-Policy` header - this is a response header which informs browsers (capable of interpreting it) about the trusted sources from which an application expects to load resources.
 This mechanism allows the client to detect and block malicious scripts injected into an application.
 A value can be set via the `httpHeaders` environment variable in the [additional headers configuration](#additional-headers-configuration).
 The value represents a security policy which contains directive-value pairs.
-The value of a directive is a whitelist of trusted sources.
+The value of a directive is an allowlist of trusted sources.
 In case content-security-policy headers are returned from backend, they will override `httpHeaders` configuration.
 To enable returning both (backend and local content-security-policy headers), configure environment variable `MERGE_CSP_HEADERS`.